No Result

 Engaging All Five Senses

-- Sound: Whispering leaves can create calm; a ticking clock can escalate tension.
+2. Sound: Whispering leaves can create calm; a ticking clock can raise tension.

-- Touch: The scratch of wool or the slickness of blood grounds readers physically.
+4. Touch: The rough texture of wool and the smoothness of blood ground readers.

 Advanced Techniques